-- Swallow the tablet whole with a large glass (6 to 8 ounces) of water at least 2 hours before or after eating.
+- Swallow the tablet whole with a large glass (6 to 8 ounces) of water at least 2 hours before or after you eat.

-- If this medicine upsets your stomach, ask your doctor if you can take two smaller doses instead of one large dose.
-Do not change without talking to your doctor, though.
+- If this medicine upsets your stomach, ask your doctor if you can take 2 smaller doses instead of 1 large dose.
+Do not change your dose without talking to your doctor.

-- This medicine may work slowly, so you may not feel better until you have been using it for awhile.
+- Paget disease: This medicine may work slowly, so you may not feel better until you have been using it for awhile.
 Do not stop taking your medicine unless your doctor tells you to.